Who we are

 Steven Tunney: digital content editor

-Ste graduated with a BA in English Language and Literature from the University of Liverpool in 2007, and has worked in publishing since then.
+Ste graduated with a BA in English Language and Literature from the University of Liverpool, and has worked in publishing since then.
 Ste is responsible for copyediting and formatting BMJ Learning modules, and also maintains and updates the front end of the BMJ Learning website.

 Ben McNeilage: multimedia producer